DavidFeng-8844/MyNotes/Obsidian_Files_Git/Computer_Architecture/Lecture 3 Representing Numbers.md

 3. extended precision 80 bits

 >Component:
-1.==start with a sign bit for the number as a whole, 0 being positiv and 1 being negative.
+1.==start with a sign bit for the number as a whole, 0 being positive and 1 being negative.
 == 2.
 The exponent, using ==excess 127 for single precision and excess 1023 for double precision.== 3.Fractions 23 and 52 bits respectively.